flagship-io/flagship-js-sdk/README.md

 ## `updateContext`

-edit the context of the visitor
+Edit the context of the visitor.
+Be aware that after the context has been updated, it does not refresh campaigns potentially matching this new context.
+To do so, you manually have to call [synchronizeModifications](###synchronizeModifications) function.

 > return nothing